Arnold Mitchell: VALS

 Mitchell created the Values, Attitudes and Lifestyles (VALS) psychographic methodology at SRI International in the late 1970s.
 VALS helps companies tailor their products and services to appeal to the people most likely to purchase them, and explains changing U.S. values and lifestyles.
 It was formally inaugurated as an SRI product in 1978.
 VALS was subsequently called "one of the ten top market research breakthroughs of the 1980s" by Advertising Age magazine.

 In the VALS study, Mitchell identified three major values groups in society: the Traditionalists, the Modernists and the Cultural Creatives.
 The Traditionalists, as he saw them, were those who wanted to return to the 1950s, with mom in the kitchen and the white picket fence around the house.
 The Modernists were those who thought technology would solve all our problems.
 And the Cultural Creatives, consisting of two subgroups of "Greens" and "Spiritual Seekers," were people who were self-directed and interested both in developing themselves in fulfilling ways and in being of service to the larger community.

 According to Mitchell, this group comprised 24 percent of the American population by late 1980, and was the fastest growing values group in America.
-To the best of our knowledge, Mitchell was the first to coin the term "Cultural Creatives", a term subsequently popularized by Paul Ray and Sherrie Anderson in their book, Cultural Creatives: How 50 Million People Are Changing The World (published in 2000).
-Mitchell's earlier work identifying Cultural Creatives is not referenced in this work by Ray and Anderson.
+Mitchell coined the term "Cultural Creatives", which was popularized by Paul Ray and Sherrie Anderson in their 2000 book, Cultural Creatives: How 50 Million People Are Changing The World.
+Mitchell's earlier work identifying Cultural Creatives is not acknowledged in this work.